Voyager162/binaryFrontend/navigation/TwoPlayerGame/binaryConverterFinal.md

 ### 5 Things/Accomplishments I did:

 #### Frontend and Backend Development-
 - Developed a frontend page and an api/model in the backend storing binary/decimal conversions in the backend data table.
-They would both be connected through crud methods and python URI (connecting to the api).
+- They would both be connected through crud methods and python URI (connecting to the api).
+- We use data in the backend for Binary Trials and Converter (my features)

+#### Binary Trials
+- This is a game where two player compete towards reaching the end.
+They take turns answer questions where they have to convert decimal to binary.
+-If they get it right they get to go forward, but if they get it wrong they stay in place
+- Uses a ready up feature where the two players have to ready up to enter the game
+- Helps the user learn and solidfy there understanding on binary

+#### Binary Converter

+- This is my second feature, which allows the user to test and check binary conversions
+- Can act like as a tool since users can test if they got the answer correct
+- Helps Solidify the users understanding